delphix/mariadb-plugin/docs/docs/Linking/Replication_Mode.md

 This initial backup can be taken by Delphix or can be provided by the end user.

-In order to ensure that the staging database remains in-sync with the source database, Delphix can set up a MySQL native replication. from the source db to the staging db.
+In order to ensure that the staging database remains in-sync with the source database, Delphix can set up a MariaDB native replication. from the source db to the staging db.

 ### Pre-Requisites

 - Staging environment must be added to Delphix.
-- A Source Config must be created on the staging environment-MySQL repository.
+- A Source Config must be created on the staging environment-MariaDB repository.
 - <span class="code_title">[Recommended] </span>
-    As every  organization's MySQL configuration is different, Delphix expects a starter *my.cnf* file to be present in Delphix Toolkit Directory when creating a staging database.
+    As every  organization's MariaDB configuration is different, Delphix expects a starter *my.cnf* file to be present in Delphix Toolkit Directory when creating a staging database.
     Delphix will use this *my.cnf* file and modify it as per the configuration provided during the the dsource creation process.